-CONTEXT: The iMR320 provides clips for strain relief to the power cables.
+CONTEXT: The iMR920 provides clips for strain relief to the power cables.
+Strain relief clips must be installed for improved ingress protection on the device.

 Figure 11: Using strain relief

 NOTE: iS5 recommends using the strain relief clips provided.

 - 1. Pass the cable through the strain relief clips. - 2.
 Snap the clips in place.